-The Patient Engagement Playbook is a tool for health care providers, practice staff, hospital administrators and others who want to leverage health IT — starting with electronic health record (EHR) patient portals — to engage patients in their health and care.
+The Patient Engagement Playbook is a tool for clinicians, health care practice staff, hospital administrators, and others who want to leverage health IT — particularly electronic health record (EHR) patient portals — to engage patients in their health and care.

 Why the focus on patient engagement?
-Because engaged patients have the knowledge, skills, ability, and willingness to manage their health and care and act on providers’ recommendations.
-Practices that invest in patient engagement can expect returns in the form of better outcomes and lower costs.
+Because engaged patients have the knowledge, skills, ability, and willingness to manage their health and care and to act on clinicians’ recommendations.
+Practices that invest in health IT for patient engagement can expect returns in the form of better outcomes and lower costs.

-In this playbook, we’ll demystify patient portals and describe how you can make them work for you and your patients.
+In this playbook, we demystify patient portals and describe how you can make them work for you and your patients.

 We’ve also told their stories in “From the field” examples scattered throughout the Playbook.
 The highlighted organizations stand out as pioneers — they’ve piloted unique programs that leverage health IT, shown how using health IT strategically can produce results, and earned national attention from the press and fellow industry leaders.

-Every day, providers and practices embrace new technologies, discover ways to improve care, and find opportunities for meaningful patient connection.
+Every day, clinicians and practices embrace new technologies, discover ways to improve care, and find opportunities for meaningful patient connection.
 As health IT and health care delivery evolve, the Playbook will evolve too.
-Over time, we’ll update the Playbook to include a broader range of tried-and-true strategies for involving patients in their health and care.
+Over time, we’ll update it to include a broader range of tried-and-true strategies for involving patients in their health and care.

 Why a playbook?

 Playbooks aren’t static instruction manuals — they’re always-evolving sets of strategies and approaches.
 Good coaches update their playbooks constantly, and each iteration reflects new, innovative solutions to shifting circumstances.

 Use this playbook in a way that works for you and your practice.
 For example, you may want to:

 - Review patient portal benefits with office staff, so they can share them with patients